livechat/livechat-public-docs/site/content/new-js-api/methods.md

 # Methods

-You can use the following methods to change the visibility of the Chat Widget.
+To change the visibility of the Chat Widget, you can use the following methods:

-Available methods:

 - [Maximize](#maximize)
 - [Minimize](#minimize)